Make your own dog collar at home with these detailed instructions. Dog martingale collars are handy, beautiful and safe for your hound.

 Cheap dog collars can be easily made at home with the materials of your choice.
-If you make your own dog collar, keep in mind that it will be as solid as its weakest part.
+When you build your own dog collar, keep in mind that it will be as solid as its weakest part.
 Use only welded rings and strong materials.

 Here is the dog collar hardware you’ll need for a medium size dog like a whippet, adjust the measurement for bigger or smaller dogs.